noaElish/Flight-Simulator--Milestone-1/README.md

 ### **important classes, variables and objects:**
 * Class command
-* three maps:
+* Three maps:
-   -symbolMap: for the variables objects.
+   *symbolMap: for the variables objects.
-   -simMap: for the simulator objects.
+   *simMap: for the simulator objects.
-   -
+   *

 #### **how does it work?**
 Our program receives a file and breaks it into parts using the **lexer** function.
 We checked which of the strings were commands, and created a map that holds commands as the key, and a value that is a command variable from Of the right type.